kristinbrowndata/healthcare_patient_analysis/README.md

 * Treatment cost showed little direct relationship with readmission risk.
 * Predictive models did not accurately predict readmission risk.

+## **Executive Summary**
+Executive Summary

+This analysis examined 5,000 patient records to identify factors associated with treatment costs, recovery outcomes, and hospital readmission risk.
+The project included data cleaning using SQL, exploratory data analysis and visualization using Python, and predictive modeling using machine learning techniques.

+The analysis found that readmission risk varies across several patient and visit characteristics.
+Patients aged 60 and older experienced the highest average readmission risk, while patients aged 18–30 had the lowest.
+Regional differences were also observed, with the East region showing the highest average readmission risk and the North region showing the lowest.
+Among hospital departments, Neurology had the highest average readmission risk, while Cardiology had the lowest.
+Treatment type showed a similar pattern, with Observation and Therapy resulting in slightly higher readmission risks than Medication and Surgery.

+Length of stay demonstrated the strongest relationship with readmission risk among the variables analyzed.
+Patients with longer hospital stays generally experienced higher average readmission risks, with patients staying 12 days showing a 13.45% higher readmission risk than patients with no hospital stay.
+In contrast, treatment cost showed little evidence of a direct relationship with readmission risk despite substantial variation in treatment expenses across patients.

+Treatment costs varied by both age group and region.
+Patients aged 18–30 incurred the highest average treatment costs, while patients aged 60 and older incurred the lowest.
+Regionally, the South recorded the highest average treatment costs, while the East had the lowest.
+Neurology was the most expensive department on average, while General Medicine had the lowest average treatment cost.

+A predictive modeling exercise was conducted to determine whether patient characteristics and visit details could accurately predict readmission risk.
+Both a Linear Regression model and a Random Forest Regressor demonstrated poor predictive performance, producing negative R² values.
+These results indicate that the available variables do not provide sufficient predictive power to reliably forecast readmission risk within this synthetic dataset.

+Overall, the analysis identified several meaningful patterns related to patient outcomes and healthcare costs.
+While demographic characteristics, treatment details, and length of stay showed modest relationships with readmission risk, additional data would likely be required to develop a reliable predictive model for hospital readmissions.

 ## **View the [Interactive Dashboard](https://public.tableau.com/views/HealthcarePatientAnalysis_17833362098500/HealthcarePatientAnalysis?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link):**

 <img width="1260" height="484" alt="Screenshot 2026-07-08 at 9 56 30 AM" src="https://github.com/user-attachments/assets/5ac113bc-d2a8-4994-b89b-ceb1038ca368" />